cferdinandi/x-ray/README.md

 The `_config.scss` and `_mixins.scss` files are the same ones used in [Kraken](http://cferdinandi.github.io/kraken/), so you can drop the `_x-ray.css` file right into Kraken without making any updates.
 Or, adjust the variables to suit your own project.

-X-Ray also requires [Buoy](http://cferdinandi.github.io/buoy/), a simple `classList` polyfill that makes working with classes in vanilla JS a little bit easier.
+X-Ray also requires [classList.js](https://github.com/eligrey/classList.js), a polyfill that extends `classList` support back to IE8.

 ### 2. Add the markup to your HTML.